acaraballo003/ScheduleMe/README.md

 ## Routes
-GET '/' - renders the Welcome page where users will be required to sign in GET '/home' - renders the home screen after users sign in GET '/newclass' - renders a page where users will be able to create a new class GET '/schedule' - renders a page where users will be able to see both a list of their classes and add a class from their list of classes
+GET '/' - renders the Welcome page where users will be required to sign in GET '/home' - renders the home screen after users sign in where users are able to see their classes
-                  to the schedule
+              and create new ones
+GET '/logout' - destroys a user's session and redirects them back to the welcome page

+POST '/login' - requests the user's homepage
-POST '/newclass' - adds a class to the user's list of classes that they're interested in
+POST '/class/new' - saves a class to the user's list of classes after checking for time conflicts POST '/delete' - pulls a user's classes from the database and wipes their list of classes clean

 ## Other
 Encrypting package to encrypt user passwords

 ### Concerns:
 How do I keep checking for conflicts short?
-I don't want to iterate through a gigantic list for every new class. (asynchronus functions maybe.)
+I don't want to iterate through a gigantic list for every new class.
+(A: Promises)

 # Weekly Milestones
 ## Week 1 - Usable Build